 Provide the primary location and any other locations where the project activity will occur during the period of performance.
+The primary location is the council's headquarters.

 This form allows for the collection of multiple performance sites.
 If you need to add more project/performance site locations than the form allows, enter the information in a separate file and add it to the "Additional Locations" section.
 Instructions for each requested data element may be viewed by positioning your cursor over the blank field.